We aim to publish here:

 Registration for the next session is open here!

 The field of bioimage analysis is rapidly evolving, and large language models (LLMs) are emerging as powerful tools for researchers and analysts.
-This blog post summarizes key insights from a recent GloBIAS seminar on LLMs, offering an introduction tailored for life scientists.
+This blog post summarizes key insights from a recent GloBIAS seminar on LLMs by Robert Haase, offering an introduction tailored for life scientists.
 The presentation addressed the motivation, applications, and challenges of using LLMs in bioimage analysis, highlighting their potential to revolutionize how we extract meaningful data from biological images.

 LLMs are a type of neural network that can be used for various tasks, including translation and code generation.
 While not originally designed for knowledge or information retrieval, LLMs are increasingly used to answer questions and provide insights.
 However, it’s important to be aware of potential pitfalls, such as "hallucinations," where the model generates incorrect or misleading information.